daksh1000/toolprac-crewai-project/README.md

 # Toolprac Crew

 Welcome to the Toolprac Crew project, powered by [crewAI](https://crewai.com).
-This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
-Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.
+This project demonstrates a multi-agent AI system designed to generate personalized, insightful emails and then format and send them.
+It leverages the powerful and flexible framework provided by crewAI to enable agents to collaborate effectively on this task, maximizing their collective intelligence and capabilities.

 ## Installation